scott-sattler/sudoku-solver/README.md

 I have not yet employed DLX (Algorithm X; or dancing links), so the performance suffers accordingly. :(

+Random 17 clue board selection was implemented using Fisher-Yates.

 The application currently contains most of the functionality you would find in a typical Sudoku application, despite the title remaining unchanged.

 <div align="center">